 You can do variations of this tasty milk and make it more smoothie like by adding coconut, raspberries, dark chocolate chunks or a banana.

-Cashew Almond Milk
+Cashew Almond Smoothie

 1 cup cashews